 All things Europe, half the cost.
 Valencia is the artists dream, a historian’s playground, and a place to “tranquila” like no other.
 Here are 10 suggestions for tours and things to do in Valencia, the fact that they’re free is just an added bonus:

-This isn’t your grandma’s pastel-colored-parakeet Lladro, there’s some really neat and modern pieces that are sure to impress.
+This isn’t your grandma’s pastel-colored-parakeet Lladro – there are some really neat and modern pieces at Lladro that will blow you away.
 A free guided tour takes about 30 to 50 minutes and starts in the morning every weekday.
-You’ll get the history of the famous porcelain maker, a demonstration of the careful molding process, and meet the incredible artists who hand paint details and flowers the size of a tic-tac.
+You’ll get the history of the famous porcelain maker, a demonstration of the careful molding process, and meet the incredible artists who hand-paint details and flowers the size of a tic-tac.

-I was lukewarm on the idea of this tour and my whole family left giving this tour a 5 star review!
-Be careful bringing children under 5 as your free tour could quickly turn into a 500k debt in breakable goods!
+Be careful bringing children under 5 as your free tour could quickly turn into 50k in breakable goods!
 The tour is either full because of cruise ships or completely private.
 Call or email to make a reservation as early as the day before using this link.
 If you require your tour in English – make sure to specify.
-The factory is in Alboraya – about 2 miles from the Valencia city center and is a quick taxi ride.
-Be careful putting “LLadro” in Google Maps as there are lots of Lladro retailers in Valencia…including a discount store if you don’t want to pay the prices at the showroom;) I couldn’t track down their website but the address is: Plaça Redona, 2, 46001 València, Spain
+The factory is in Alboraya – about 4 kilometers from the Valencia city center and is a quick taxi ride.
+Be careful putting “LLadro” in Google Maps as there are lots of Lladro retailers in Valencia…including a discount store if you don’t want to pay the prices at the showroom on Plaça Redona, 2, 46001 València, Spain

 Mon-Fri: 10:00 – 18:00

 2. CASA DE LAS ROCAS CORPUS CRISTI